 Install the parts in the reverse order of removal.
 Always connect the positive \oplus terminal first.
 Make sure that bolts and nuts are tight.

-Make sure the clock information is correct after the battery is reconnected. ₽ P. 23 For proper handling of the battery, see "Maintenance Fundamentals." ₽ P. 44 "Battery Goes Dead." ₽ P. 87
+For proper handling of the battery, see "Maintenance Fundamentals." ▶ P. 41 "Battery Goes Dead." ▶ P. 88